nrs-org/novelslop/content/vol_01/chap_02.typ

   "Stop…, big sis!
 You will ruin my uniform!"

-  Of course, Mona really don’t care much about her appearance, it was nothing but an attempt to escape the painful grip of her sister.
+  Of course, Mona really don’t care much about the state of her uniform, it was nothing but an attempt to escape the painful grip of her sister.

   "Oh right!"
 Sena immediately released Mona from her tight embrace, "I can not ruin your first high school impression.
 I spent so much time ironing that